The Insurer's Non Fault Accident Courtesy Car Explained

 For others, a courtesy car is initially provided, but is then taken away during the process as a result of their claim or repair duration; leaving people inconvenienced and suddenly without.

-Don’t chance being left without if your
+Don’t chance being left without if your vehicle is unroadworthy

-As an accident claims management service, we provide and guarantee comparable replacement vehicles from when the accident happens, for the entire duration that you are without your vehicle.
+As an accident claims management service, we provide and guarantee like-for-like replacement vehicles from when the accident happens, for the entire duration that you are without your vehicle.
 Best of all, there is no cost to you for the service.

-Non fault accident courtesy car for roadworthy vehicles.
+Non fault accident courtesy car for roadworthy vehicles

-The need for a courtesy car when your vehicle is roadworthy.
+The need for a courtesy car when your vehicle is roadworthy

 Unlike with a vehicle that’s unroadworthy, a driver of a roadworthy vehicle will usually continue to use their vehicle day-to-day after the accident.
 The damage is usually less severe and any repairs primarily consist of bodywork and paint (Circumstance depending).

 So, after an accident, driver’s with roadworthy vehicles don’t need a courtesy car right away.
-However, they do eventually need a non fault accident courtesy car when it’s time for their vehicle to be repaired.
+However, they do eventually need a non-fault accident courtesy car when it’s time for their vehicle to be repaired.

 Insurance companies only work with insurer-approved repair garage’s.
 Insurer-approved garages commonly don’t guarantee the same level of repair standards that BSI Kitemark accredited garages promise; like our accident repair centres do.

-Understanding insurance courtesy car coverage for roadworthy vehicles.
+Understanding insurance courtesy car coverage for roadworthy vehicles

 Instead, it will be only for the duration that the driver is left without the vehicle.
 For a roadworthy vehicle, this is while it goes in for it’s repair.

-Receiving the courtesy car, however, is highly dependant on: The driver’s policy, the insurers terms and conditions, but also the availability of their accident courtesy cars.
+Receiving the courtesy car, however, is highly dependant on: The driver’s policy, the insurer’s terms and conditions, but also the availability of their accident courtesy cars.

 If the driver is lucky enough to receive the courtesy car while your car is being repaired, the vehicle will not match the spec of your own vehicle.
 An insurer’s courtesy car is typically a lower-end, basic replacement.
 This may cause disruption to your daily routines and requirements.

-Availability of an insurance courtesy car for roadworthy drivers.
+Availability of an insurance courtesy car for roadworthy drivers

 Insurance companies won’t guarantee driver’s a courtesy car, primarily due to availability.